balanced/balanced-docs/api/rev1/api/cards.rst

   .. dcode:: scenario card_create

-Retrieve a Card
+Fetch a Card
 ---------------

-Retrieves the details of a card that has previously been created.
+Fetches the details of a card that has previously been created.
 Supply the ``uri`` that was returned from your previous request, and the corresponding card information will be returned.
 The same information is returned when creating the card.